Skip to main content

 • Access and use the restrooms and locker rooms that align with their gender identity;

-• Participate in sports, physical education courses, field trips, overnight trips, in accordance with their gender identity;
+• Participate in sports, physical education courses, field trips, and overnight trips following their gender identity;

 • Keep health and education information confidential and private, including information about their legal name, sex assigned at birth, or transgender, cisgender, or nonbinary status;